A Job Well Done is a set of resources to help:

 Industry information sheets and teacher support

-The teacher should prepare guidance for the employer on how to work with and communicate with the student during work experience to ensure in-school adjustments can be reflected in the work place.
+- prepare guidance for the employer on how to work with and communicate with the student during work experience

-Collaboration before, during and after the work experience is important to a successful placement.
-This is an important opportunity to capture what the student has achieved during the placement and to understand their future learning needs and opportunities.
-This will also assist the school to building relationships with future work placement opportunities for other students.
+It is an opportunity to capture what the student has achieved during the placement and to understand their future learning needs and opportunities.
+This will also help the school to build relationships with future work placement opportunities for other students.